-What is Roe v Wade ruling on abortion?
+Roe v Wade: What is US Supreme Court ruling on abortion?

 - declares that states may restrict or ban abortions in the last trimester as the foetus nears the point where it could live outside the womb

-Roe v Wade also established that in the final trimester a woman can obtain an abortion despite any legal ban only if doctors certify it is necessary to save her life or health.
+Roe v Wade also established that in the final trimester, a woman can obtain an abortion despite any legal ban only if doctors certify it is necessary to save her life or health.

 What restrictions on abortion have been introduced since?

-In the almost half-century since Roe v Wade, anti-abortion campaigners regained some lost ground.
+In the 49 years since Roe v Wade, anti-abortion campaigners have regained some lost ground.

 In 1980 the US Supreme Court upheld a law that banned the use of federal funds for abortion except when necessary to save a woman's life.